 TEVETEN (eprosartan mesylate) by AbbVie is mechanism of action eprosartan: angiotensin ii (formed from angiotensin i in a reaction catalyzed by angiotensin-converting enzyme [kininase ii]), a potent vasoconstrictor, is the principal pressor agent of the renin-angiotensin system.
 Approved for hypertension.
 First approved in 1997.

-TEVETEN (eprosartan mesylate) is an oral angiotensin II receptor antagonist (ARB) approved in 1997 for essential hypertension management.
-It selectively blocks AT1 receptors to reduce vasoconstriction and aldosterone secretion, with 1,000-fold greater affinity for AT1 versus AT2 receptors.
-The drug is available as a tablet in monotherapy and combination formulations (TEVETEN HCT with hydrochlorothiazide).
+TEVETEN (eprosartan mesylate) is an oral angiotensin II receptor antagonist (AT1 blocker) approved in 1997 for treatment of hypertension.
+It selectively blocks angiotensin II binding to AT1 receptors in vascular smooth muscle and the adrenal gland, reducing vasoconstriction and aldosterone secretion.
+The drug is available as a monotherapy tablet and in combination with hydrochlorothiazide (TEVETEN HCT).

 Mechanism of Action Eprosartan: Angiotensin II (formed from angiotensin I in a reaction catalyzed by angiotensin-converting enzyme [kininase II]), a potent vasoconstrictor, is the principal pressor agent of the renin-angiotensin system.
 Angiotensin II also stimulates aldosterone synthesis and…